Call 112 in case of emergency

 If you are travelling to Bulgaria from anywhere in Europe short-term, less than 90 days, you can use an EHIC (European Health Insurance) card.
 You apply for this card in your home country from your health service and this allows you to have access to the healthcare services in the country you are travelling to.

-You should remember that things that are free in your home country may not be free in Bulgaria and this card will only give you access to the treatments that are free to Bulgarian citizens.
+You should remember that things that are free in your home country may not be free in Bulgaria and this card will only give you access to the emergency treatments that are free to Bulgarian citizens.
 You should also not use the EHIC card as a substitute for travel insurance as it will not cover any emergency transport home or other types of costs.

 If you are an expat moving to Bulgaria long-term then you will need to register with the Bulgarian health system.
 When applying for your residence card in Bulgaria you will be asked for an EHIC card but this is not a long term option.
 As soon as you are a Bulgarian resident you must register and pay for the health service to be covered.
 You should also consider arranging private health insurance.